 Moreover, the tunnel was excavated by two teams from opposite sides.
-And they actually met.
+And they met.

-Many people chuckle since only a few years ago constructors created tunnels for the train to Jerusalem.
+Many people chuckle since, recently, constructors created tunnels for the train to Jerusalem.
 And when the teams from opposite sides met, they had a 1-meter shift.
-Thus such accuracy with basic tools suggests high mastery.
+Thus, such accuracy with basic tools suggests high mastery.